-2.2 The King's Lynn and West Norfolk Borough Local Development Framework Core Strategy recognises the need to ensure that we are able to meet the housing needs of future generations so, having regard for this and the National Planning Policy Framework (NPPF), Brancaster Parish Council decided that the focus of this Neighbourhood Plan would be on the size and style of houses that will be built in the village, to try to ascertain what parishioners felt were appropriate buildings that would be functional and useful to the residents both now and in the future, and would preserve and promote the character of the villages whilst taking account of the changing face of our villages and national and regional policies.
+2.2 The King's Lynn and West Norfolk Borough Local Plan recognises the need to ensure that we are able to meet the housing needs of future generations so, having regard for this and the National Planning Policy Framework (NPPF), Brancaster Parish Council decided that the focus of the review would ensure conformity with the strategic policies of the Local Plan and remain compatible with EU obligations.

 2.3 There is an acceptance that our villages are changing; they are no longer, and will never again be, small Norfolk working villages with the entire population living and working within the area.
 Our villages have a reducing percentage of permanent residents, and within this population the percentage of retired people is increasing.
-The number of second homes has increased dramatically here, as in other places, and tourism is a big part of our economy.
-This change is inevitable, however the challenge seems to us to be to provide housing that can accommodate that change whilst still providing for all sectors of the community into the future.
+The number of second homes and the impact of tourism have increased dramatically here, as in other places, and tourism now forms a large part of our economy.
+This change is inevitable; however, the challenge seems to us to be to provide housing and meet other opportunities that can accommodate that change whilst still providing for all sectors of the community into the future and to ensure that the infrastructure, particularly with reference to roads and parking, are prevented from further deterioration in quality.

-2.4 So, the aim of this Neighbourhood Plan is to provide some guidelines, formulated and accepted by the people who live in these villages, which will influence the future growth of Brancaster, Brancaster Staithe and Burnham Deepdale.
-We have consulted widely with local inhabitants and have had regard for the Borough Core Strategy, the emerging Site Allocations and Development Management Policies Document, and the National Planning Policy Framework.
-We have consulted with appropriate organisations to ensure that our recommendations would have no adverse effect on habitats and the environment.
-Our aim is not to restrict necessary development; we want to ensure the sustainability and growth of our community and to ensure appropriate housing for those living in our villages and to support the social, environmental and ecological qualities of this special area.
+2.4 So, the aim of the current review is to provide some requirements, formulated and accepted by the people who live in these villages, which will influence the future growth of Brancaster, Brancaster Staithe and Burnham Deepdale.
+In arriving at the Plan introduced in 2015, we consulted widely with local inhabitants and had regard for the Borough Core Strategy, the emerging Site Allocations and Development Management Policies Document, and the National Planning Policy Framework.
+We consulted with appropriate organisations to ensure that our recommendations had no adverse effect on habitats and the environment.
+Our aim was not to restrict necessary development; we wanted to ensure the sustainability and growth of our community and to ensure appropriate housing for those living in our villages and to support the social, environmental and ecological qualities of this special area.